subsquid/squid-sdk/evm-typegen/README.md

 # @subsquid/evm-typegen

 Generates TypeScript facades for EVM transactions, logs and `eth_call` queries.

+The generated facade classes are assumed to be used by [squids](https://docs.Subsquid.io/overview) indexing EVM data.
-Generated facades supposed to be used withing squid mapping projects and depend on [ethers](https://www.npmjs.com/package/ethers).
+The generated classes depend on [ethers](https://www.npmjs.com/package/ethers).

 ## Usage